elwayman02/ember-scroll-modifiers/docs/modifiers/did-intersect.md

 ...
 ```

-You can also construct and pass additional state for IntersectionObserverEntry, `enter(elementString, IntersectionObserverEntry)`, `exit(elementString, IntersectionObserverEntry)`
+You can also construct and pass you own IntersectionObserverEntry, `enter(elementString, IntersectionObserverEntry)`, `exit(elementString, IntersectionObserverEntry)`

 ```javascript
 ...